-A record of the administration must be made on the approved paper or electronic medication chart or wound care plan noting that the medication was nurse initiated.
+A record of the administration must be made on the approved paper or electronic medication chart noting that the medication was nurse initiated.

 A further record of the medication administered including indication, dose and effect must be included in the patient's health care record.